notionparallax/blog/_posts/2020-04-23-waldenpond_explainer.md

 [^nod]: A nod to the genesis of the name for this project: [Vankatesh Rao](https://www.ribbonfarm.com/author/admin/).
 He's well worth adding to your editions.

 [^fb]: I can't be the only person who's got bored of Facebook and opened a new tab and gone to Facebook to see if it's less boring.

+[^algo]: There are other things you can do, like force including, or excluding certain articles, but let's not get too fancy here.
+We're already over 1200 words.